Self-care tips for anyone who works in mining

 While many contracts include a component for work outside of standard operational hours, ask your manager for a number of additional hours.
 Ten per cent extra on a 40-hour week, city-based role may not be too bad.
 But 10% extra on a two-weeks on, one-week off roster of 168 hours can soon become an extra day and a half.

-(I appreciate, of course, that some managers will say they know many people spend a couple of hours or so on personal matters during work time and so doing company work in personal time is just ‘balancing things back up”.)
+(Of course, some managers will say they know many people spend a couple of hours or so on personal matters during work time, so doing company work in personal time is just ‘balancing things out”.)

-The concept of “balancing things back up” and living a flexible work-life balance may apply under certain circumstances or for certain job types, but it shouldn’t be a blanket rule.
-It is important to recognise that the process of simply “switching off” is incredibly valuable for most people - and if you are not doing that, you are probably harming yourself.
+The concept of “balancing things out” and living a flexible work-life balance may apply under certain circumstances or for certain job types, but it shouldn’t be a blanket rule.
+Particularly in physically and mentally demanding mining jobs.

 So why do so many people working in mining sell themselves short on taking time out for self-care?